Representing Medical and Mental Health Professionals in Minneapolis

 Schaefer Halleen, LLC is privileged to often represent physicians, licensed counselors and therapists, and other medical or mental health professionals.
 As a result, the Firm has developed a deep expertise in effectively navigating through the legal issues often faced by medical professionals.
 From Chief Medical Officers, to Department Chairs, to surgeons, psychiatrists, psychologists, physicians, and executive/administrative leadership at all levels, these clients need counsel fully familiar with the complex legal issues which can directly affect employment in this area.

-Experience with Physicians
+Experience with Physicians in Minneapolis

 Physicians subject to peer review and related licensing issues need a lawyer well versed in those processes.
 Medical staff privileges and licensing are often at issue in peer review.
 When discrimination, retaliation or antitrust motives taint this process, the tables can be turned on what could otherwise be a career-threatening accusation.
-An experienced lawyer can go on the offensive in these circumstances, and challenge both the confidentiality and immunities which might otherwise apply to the peer review process.
+An experienced Minneapolis employment lawyer can go on the offensive in these circumstances, and challenge both the confidentiality and immunities which might otherwise apply to the peer review process.
 This often results in opportunities to negotiate a reasonable resolution which precludes any license- or privilege- threatening reports, and allows the physician to transition to other opportunities, often with compensation for the improper manipulation of peer review.

 To discuss your case with a knowledgeable lawyer, please call 612-294-2600.